 Locating candidates that understand technology not only ensures your organization immediate success but a higher likelihood of future success as well.
 Finding tech-savvy employees that share your goals puts your organization in a position to continue moving forward.

-Along with the aforementioned communication skills, organizational skills often finds itself onto many job skills lists employers seek.
 Ideally, employees find ways to add value to the workplace in a manner that is both effective and time-efficient.
 A disorganized employee often spends time figuring out how to work as opposed to actively working towards a productive goal.
 These disorganized employees can severely reduce your company’s overall productivity.

-In a time when many employees cite work life balance as a top priority and employers are experimenting with shortened work weeks, finding organized employees that can work efficiently while still producing results is more important now than ever before.
+In a time when many employees cite work-life balance as a top priority and employers are experimenting with shortened work weeks, finding organized employees that can work efficiently while still producing results is more important now than ever before.

 4. Problem Solving

 No matter what kind of job you’re looking to fill, there will inevitably be some obstacle that requires conquering.
-Recognizing candidates that understand the process of solving these problems safeguards your team from needing to pick up the slack somewhere down the road.
+Identifying candidates that understand the process of solving these problems safeguards your team from needing to pick up the slack somewhere down the road.

 When it comes to structured competition, coachability remains a highly sought after trait.
 This is also true of successful employees in the workplace.
 You may play in a different field, but the end goal is the same for your team as anyone else’s.
 Finding employees with a positive attitude and a willingness to learn should be considered a high priority.

-The thing about coachability is that there are multiple facets that make it up.
-Those that are coachable are not only willing to learn but have a genuine interest in it.
+Furthermore, those that are coachable are not only willing to learn but have a genuine interest in it.
 Not only do they seek out learning opportunities, they demonstrate the ability to apply what they learn into their work.

 Coachable employees understand that they never know absolutely everything and that there is always room to learn and grow.
-This ensures their own continued personal growth, but also much more.
+This ensures their own continued personal growth but also much more.
 While coachable employees continue to improve, their contributions to your organization will as well.